-- Seek and nurture meaningful relationships rather than focusing on hundreds of online “friends”.
+- Seek and nurture meaningful relationships instead of focusing on online communications.

-- From an evolutionary perspective, the notion that 8 straight hours is the normal and/or optimal way to sleep has little support.
-However, if we look at it from the perspective of getting the best possible sleep within the parameters of our modern lives, a concentrated bulk of 7-9 hours of uninterrupted sleep is pretty good.
+- The notion that sleeping 8 straight hours every night is the normal and/or optimal way to sleep has little evolutionary support.
+That said, from the perspective of getting the best possible sleep within the parameters of our modern lives, a concentrated bulk of 6-9 hours sleep each night is pretty good.

-- For those who do have the opportunity and desire to sleep biphasically, there’s no reason not to do it.
+- If you have the opportunity and desire to sleep biphasically, there’s no reason not to do it.